 “A 16th-century mansion hidden away in Palma's central historic quarter, an ideal base for exploring the city”

 Original features retain some of that character: high beamed ceilings, old portraits and antique furniture including some impressive Mallorquin beds in certain rooms.
 However Jacuzzi baths, satellite TV and WiFi bring the hotel into the 21st century.
 Those seeking respite from the bustling streets just outside can retire to the leafy courtyard filled with lemon and orange trees, or if you prefer the hubbub then excellent restaurants and tapas bars are an easy stroll away.
-Palma makes an ideal short break and Dalt Murada a well-placed (and well-priced) retreat for budget travellers seeking a night or two in the city between beach trips.
+Palma makes an ideal short break and Dalt Murada Guesthouse is a well-placed (and well-priced) retreat for budget travellers seeking a night or two in the city between beach trips.

 - A fantastic central location, minutes from the cathedral and just around the corner from a pretty little square and lots of great little boutiques and tapas bars